Febtwenty/febtwenty.github.io/CV.markdown

 1. Before the return to Austria: Assistant at the Process Separations Lab at ETH Zurich
 2. Plant Engineering: Process Engineer in the paper industry for Andritz, Vienna
 3. Plant Engineering: Process Automation Engineer in the pharmaceutical industry for Siemens, Vienna.
 Then shortly in Berlin.

+## Off to Germany
-4. Founder/Head of Sustainability& GmbH, together with Albert Aigner.
+1. Founder/Head of Sustainability& GmbH, together with Albert Aigner.
 B2B sustainability consulting and solution engineering.
+2. Parental leave.

 ## Private
 Husband to Sarah and father of Felix.
 Happily married and living in Berlin, Germany.